Ada-Developers-Academy/daily-curriculum/topic_resources/orange_tree.md

 Depending on the soil quality any new tree on the grove has a chance of being dead.

-Also create a `self.plant_on(grove)` method for the `OrangeTree` class which adds a new tree to the grove passed in as an argument.
+Also create a `plant_on(grove)` method for the `OrangeTree` class which adds a new tree to the grove passed in as an argument.

 ## Dessert nom nom nom